Table of Contents

 There are two modes of amensalism:

-- Competition: A larger, physically stronger organism deprives a smaller, weaker organism from food or space.
+- Competition: A larger, physically stronger organism deprives a smaller, weaker organism of food or space.

 - Antibiosis: An organism is either damaged or killed by a chemical secretion of another organism.